pawn-lang/pawndoc/pawndoc.md

-# Pawndoc, Macros, And Compiler Passes
+# Pawndoc

 ## Introduction

-This tutorial covers some deep and complex interactions between three different parts of the compiler; interactions and parts that most people will probably never think about (and, honestly, will never need to).
-It covers when functions and macros are defined (thus how the compiler knows a function exists before you define it), the basics of pawndoc (the in-built documentation system) and what can and can't be documented, and work-arounds to document those things that "can't" be documented without breaking anything else.
+This include documents how to document your code and functions using *pawndoc*, the XML-based documentation comments system built in to the compiler.
+It also discusses some bugs with the system, presents some solutions for said bugs, and extends what can and can't be documented.

 If you only want to learn about documenting your code, just read the first section.
 At the end of that section some bugs are explained, and solutions provided wholesale.
 If you don't care about why they work, just take the solutions and use them.
 If you do care, read the later sections.

-## Pawndoc

-### Documentation Comments.
+## Documentation Comments.

 The simplest place to start is with *pawndoc*, the compiler in-built system for generating documentation from comments.
 When you compile a mode with the `-r` flag an XML file is generated